 The use of the breath in yoga versus Pilates

-Pilates was originally developed in New York City by German emigre, Joseph Pilates.
+Pilates was originally developed from exercises improvised in a prison camp situation.
+German emigre, Joseph Pilates moved to New York City in the early 20th century and formalized his movements.
 He designed a program to help ballet and modern dancers rehabilitate after injuries.
 He blended many concepts from both western and eastern origins.
 Some of his influences include:

 - Weight training